SuadeLabs/fire/documentation/properties/type.md

 From [CRR][crr] definitions (80):

 > Trade finance means financing, including guarantees, connected to the exchange of goods and services through financial products of fixed short-term maturity, generally of less than one year, without automatic rollover

+### export

+ Financing of goods and services (purchases, barter and/or gifts) from residents to non-residents.

+### import

+ Financing of goods and services (purchases, barter and/or gifts) from nonresidents to residents.

 ### auto